 From the way Ainhoa’s lower lip trembles, it doesn’t take a genius to tell she is about to shed some tears.

 “Don’t cry,” I say while smiling softly.
-“I’m sure I don’t deserve those tears.
-I can feel that whatever I did to you was real bad.”
+“I’m sure I don’t deserve it.
+I feel that whatever I did to you was real bad.”

 Ainhoa sniffs and rubs her eyes.

 “None of it makes sense.
 How you treated me back then, how you kept hurting me afterwards… Suddenly you lose your memory and now you are gentle with me.
-Maybe in a couple of days you will recover every last bit of who you are supposed to be, and you will return to being a complete bastard.”
+Maybe in a couple of days you will recover every last bit of your former self, and you will return to being a complete bastard.”